erpox/agrak-react-challenge/README.md

 software engineering best practices that demonstrate that you are able to develop high-quality software.

 - You *must* use Typescript
-- You *must* use a state management library
 - You can use any CSS framework you want
 - You can use any state management library you want (Redux, MobX, Zustand, React Query etc.)
 - You can use any routing library you want